garth74/pythonR/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# pythonicr
+# pythonicr – *Pythonic R*

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of pythonicr is to make it easier for people to switch between Python and R. In data science and statistical computing, R and Python are two of the most popular programming languages, each with unique strengths.
-R is renowned for its statistical and graphical capabilities, while Python is celebrated for its simplicity, readability, and versatile functionality.
-However, each language has it’s own set of idioms and “gotchas” that often poses a challenge for users who wish to leverage the strengths of both languages.
-This is particularly true for those accustomed to Python’s intuitive syntax and extensive built-in libraries transitioning to or working concurrently in R.

-Thus, the goal of *pythonicr* is to provide a collection of R functions that are similarly named and behaviorally comparable to those most commonly used in Python.
-My hope is that these packages will reduce the learning curve for Python users venturing into R and keep myself from asking, “How do I do that in R, again?”
+A collection of packages that aims to reduce the learning curve for Python users venturing into R and to keep myself from asking, “How do I do that in R again?”

 ## Installation